directus-labs/guest-authoring/sveltekit-authentication/index.md

 </div> // [!code ++]
 ```

-Now go to /profile. testing out.....
+Now go to http://localhost:5173/profile and change the email of your current logged in user.
+Afterwards refresh the page to make sure that the value was persisted correctly.

-Lastly let's define a server endpoint to enable logout:
+Lastly let's define a server endpoint to enable logout functionality:

 ```js [/(protected)/logout/+server.js]
 import { redirect,fail } from '@sveltejs/kit';